iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > It doesn't have QR scanner.
 Doesn't work.
 Useless.
 Can't find the location after entering the code.<br> :date: __2021-05-08 06:45:04__

 > Very poor design - does not have a check out function.
 No way to tell how long person has been in the venue.👎 Still no option to check out.<br> :date: __2021-05-05 23:44:36__

-> Download and checked in to the war memorial not too long after started receiving calls from marketing companies.
-App uses data collected to give to marketing companies and you have to check otherwise you can receive a fine.<br> :date: __2021-05-03 02:50:04__